 Clinical Frailty Scale

-Although introduced as a means of summarizing a multidimensional assessment in an epidemiological setting, the CFS© quickly evolved for clinical use, and has been widely taken up as a as a judgement-based tool to screen for frailty and to broadly stratify degrees of fitness and frailty.
+Although introduced as a means of summarizing a multidimensional assessment in an epidemiological setting, the CFS quickly evolved for clinical use, and has been widely taken up as a judgement-based tool to screen for frailty and to broadly stratify degrees of fitness and frailty.
 It is not a questionnaire, but a way to summarize information from a clinical encounter with an older person, in a context in which it is useful to screen for and roughly quantify an individual’s overall health status.

 Rockwood K, Song X, MacKnight C, Bergman H, Hogan DB, McDowell I, Mitnitski A. A global clinical measure of fitness and frailty in elderly people.
 CMAJ.
 2005 Aug 30;173(5):489-95